wehbi02/bsv-chef/README.md

   * *requirements-specification.md*: The requirements of the system, describing *what* needs to be achieved.
   * *system-specification.md*: The system specification, describing *how* the system will be achieved.

+## Using the System

-## Setup
+### Setup

-To set up the full system, ensure that you have Python, MongoDB, and NodeJS available on you system.
+To set up the system, you have two choices: you can either [run the system locally](#local-setup) or run the dockerized version.

+#### Local Setup

+Make sure that [Python 3.10](https://www.python.org/downloads/release/python-3100/) and [MongoDB](https://www.mongodb.com/try/download/community) are available on your system.
+Then, perform the following steps for preparation:

 1. Make sure that the data base path *data\db* exists in the root folder of this repository.
-2. Install the requirementens in the *backend* folder by running `python -m pip install -r requirements.txt`
+2. Install the requirementens in the *backend* folder by running `python -m pip install -r requirements.txt`.

-## Starting the system

-You can either get the system running by starting all three components individually

-### Local

-In three distinct consoles, execute the following commands:
+Finally, get the system running with the following commands (each executed in its own shell):

-1. In a console **with admin rights** run `mongod --port 27017 --dbpath data\db` from the root folder to start the data base (make sure that the direction of the slashes matches your operating system).
+1. To start the data base, run `mongod --port 27017 --dbpath data\db` from the root folder in a console **with admin rights** (make sure that the direction of the slashes matches your operating system).
-2. In another console, run `python -m main` from the *backend* folder to start the server
+2. To start the the server, run `python -m main` from the *backend* folder.

+#### Dockerized Setup

+Make sure that [Docker](https://docs.docker.com/get-docker/) is available on your system.
+Then, perform the following steps:

+1. With Docker Desktop running, execute `docker-compose up` from the root folder in a console **with admin rights**.

-### Dockerized
+### Accessing the System

+Once the system is running, you can interact with it for example using [Postman](https://www.postman.com/downloads/).
+Verify that the system is running by executing `GET http://localhost:5000/` which should return a heartbeat in the form of a version string `{ "version" : "v0.5.0" }`.

+The database stores **pantry items**, which you can view via `GET http://localhost:5000/items/all`.
+At the beginning, the database is empty and this REST call should return an empty array `[]`.
+Populate the database by running `POST http://localhost:5000/populate`, which will take [the dummy data](./backend/src/static/dummy_items/) and adds them to the database.
+Now, `GET http://localhost:5000/items/all` should list several items.
+You can create further items via `POST http://localhost:5000/items/create`, where the *body must contain the name, quantity, and unit field*.

+Finally, you can explore the main functionality of the system by running `GET http://localhost:5000/receipes` (containing the *diet* and *usage_mode* fields in the body as specified in [the method description](./backend/src/blueprints/receipeblueprint.py)), which generates a random receipe.
+For example, calling the aforementioned request with `diet = normal` and `usage_mode = optimal` should - if the populate function had been run - return a receipe for *banana bread*, while changing `diet = vegan` should return a receipe for *whole grain bread*.

+You can retrace the database by connecting to it using [MongoDB Compass](https://www.mongodb.com/try/download/compass).
+Connect on the url `mongodb://localhost:27017/` (if you are using a [local setup](#local-setup)) or `mongodb://root:root@localhost:27017/` (if you are using a [dockerized setup](#dockerized-setup)).
+In the *tinychef* database, you will find the *item* collection, where all the items are stored.